 Realize this, too: the gardenia isn’t typically grown for its fruit (although it does have one; its fruit is sometimes used to make a yellow dye.
 Yellow, the color of joy.)
 It’s grown for its heavenly blooms.

-order now Gardenia flower symbolism reminds us to focus not on the goal (landing that job, making the money, finding the soul mate), but on allowing yourself to blossom, to give yourself the support and encouragement and nourishment you need to flourish.
+Gardenia flower symbolism reminds us to focus not on the goal (landing that job, making the money, finding the soul mate), but on allowing yourself to blossom, to give yourself the support and encouragement and nourishment you need to flourish.

 And it’s not just for you.
 Because when you do, your blooming will raise up everyone around you.
 Just like a flowering gardenia makes everyone in the room feel amazing.